-See why taking a Chiang Mai Cooking class is a must for lovers of Lanna Thai food.
-Unique to Northern Thailand, Lanna cuisine includes our favorite Thai dish -- Khao Soi.
+See why taking a Chiang Mai Cooking class is a must for lovers of Thai food.
+You can learn to cook Thai food dishes including our favorite Thai dish – Khao Soi.

 In fact, there are more than 50 cooking class options in Thailand’s second largest city.
 With so many Thai cooking classes in Chiang Mai, food-focused visitors to Thailand often count this culinary experience as a holiday highlight.